Muffo/dotfiles/README.md

-# myrc
+# Dotfiles

-A collection of my personal .*rc and configuration files
+A collection of my personal dot files